top of page

 61TfXwype2L._SY498_BO1,204,203,200_.jpg

 Things changed slowly and then all at once.
 A group of Paul’s A level students bought him a Rhododendron as a thank you gift at the end of their course.
 This was planted (in an unsuitable place) and was admired.
 Paul thought a few more Rhododendrons would look nice so three more were bought at a huge price and also planted in the deep dry shade of our beech trees (an equally unsuitable place).
-We took ourselves to some local gardens to look at Rhododendrons; Colby, Picton Castle, Upton Castle and then further afield to Leonardslee, Bodnant and even some less Rhododendron based gardens.
+We took ourselves to some local gardens to look at Rhododendrons: Colby, Picton Castle, Aberglasny and then further afield to Leonardslee, Bodnant and even some less Rhododendron based gardens.
 The bug had bitten!

 We now have many visitors and gardening groups coming to enjoy the garden, and are happy to be included in Tony Russell's new book: Great Gardens of Wales.
 As a former Head Forester at Westonbirt Arboretum, Tony loved our wide and unusual choice of trees and shrubs.

-Many genera have attracted us, notably species Primulas, Acers, Magnolias, Salvias, long-needled pines, bamboos, Hedychiums, Roscoeas, Tigridias and Watsonias to name a few!
+Many genera have attracted us, notably species Primulas, Acers, Magnolias, Salvias, long-needled pines, bamboos, Hedychiums, Roscoeas, Tigridias and Watsonias to name a few.
 Paul has a particular passion for succulents, spiky plants and difficult rarities eg: Erythrina crista-galli.
 Liz likes lovely blousey show-offs!

 Below is more or less the same view as the first one, above: